pytools4dart/pytools4dart/docs/user_guides/02_core.md

 ## Modules

-Inside the modules, each node contains anywhere in the hierarchy has three essential attributes:
+Within core modules, each node has three essential attributes:

   - children: names of the children, i.e. subnodes.
   - attrib: names of the attributes, i.e. parameters.
   - parent: address of the parent object in the structure

 ```python
 simu.core.phase.Phase.children
 simu.core.phase.Phase.attrib